The East-West Center offers several opportunities for scholars to conduct research at the Center:

 - Environment, Population, and Health

-- Innovation and Economic Growth
+- Innovation, Economic Integration, and Growth

 - Governance, Security, and Justice